World Adventure Golf Masters: Rules

 The WAGM is played on an adventure-style miniature golf course with miniature golf balls.
 Categories include a women's and men's category, as well as senior men and senior women (46 years and older), male and female youth (up to 19 years), and an overall category.
 In addition, there's a team competition where countries compete in teams of four and a mixed pairs' competition.

 History

 For its first three years (2011–2013), the WAGM was played in Hastings, England.
 Participants were mostly from the UK and Germany, with a small number of participants from other countries in Europe, like Sweden and Finland.

 In 2014, the competition was held in Gullbergsbro, Gothenburg, Sweden and 50 competitors participated.

 In 2016, the competition was held in Pristina, Kosovo.
 The number of competing countries rose to 15, from 8 the year before.

+The 2019 competition was hosted in Kungälv, Sweden, with 93 competitors from 14 countries including Sweden, Germany, New Zealand, and the United States.

 In 2023 (June 16–18), the World Adventure Golf Masters were played in Gumpoldskirchen, outside of Vienna, Austria.

-In 2024 WAGM championship was played in Brno, Czech Republic, June 14-16 2024.
+In 2024 WAGM championship was played in Brno, Czech Republic, June 14–16, 2024.
 One of the new features of this WAGM was that it, for the first time ever, was played on two different 18-hole courses.

-WAGM 2025 will be held in Askim, Sweden on June 13-15, 2025.
+WAGM 2025 was held in Askim, Sweden on June 13–15, 2025.